Baby Face (Alfonso Face)

 - Crouching Moron, Hidden Badass: Particularly his "what-if" future incarnation.

 - Death Trap: He's put Batman through a few.
+"Emperor Joker" sees him put a completely helpless Batman through many in quick succession.

 - Disney Villain Death: His hypothetical death in "The Knights of Tomorrow!" has him plunge into the river.
 They Never Found the Body.